Terms & Conditions

 COUNTERFEIT PARTS PROTECTION PLAN (CPPP)

 (a) By Seller’s acceptance of this Order, Seller acknowledges its obligations represents and warrants that the Goods to be delivered hereunder shall: (i) be and only contain materials obtained directly from the Original Component Manufacturer (OCM) or the Original Equipment Manufacturer (OEM), (collectively, the Original Manufacturer (OM)) or an authorized OM reseller or distributor; (ii) not be or contain Counterfeit Goods or Suspect Counterfeit Goods, as defined below; and (iii) contain only authentic, unaltered OM labels and other markings.
 Further, Seller shall notify Buyer in writing immediately in the event that any material to be delivered cannot be procured in accordance with this requirement and Seller must obtain Buyer’s prior written authorization if an alternate source is required and for any deviation from the counterfeit risk mitigation requirements applicable to this Order.
-Seller shall obtain and retain all documentation required to fully trace the distribution and sale of the Goods delivered hereunder back to the relevant OM, and, on request of Buyer, shall provide such authenticating documentation.
+Seller shall obtain and retain all documentation required to fully trace the distribution and sale of the Goods delivered hereunder back to the relevant OM, and, on request of Buyer, shall provide such authenticating documentation.(b) A Counterfeit Good means an unlawful or unauthorized reproduction, substitution, alteration, or the false identification of grade, serial number, lot number, date code, or performance characteristic, that has been knowingly mismarked, misidentified, or otherwise misrepresented to be an authentic, unmodified product from the OM, an Authorized Distributor, or an Authorized Aftermarket Manufacturer.
+A Suspect Counterfeit Good means a product for which credible evidence (including, but not limited to, visual inspection or testing) provides reasonable doubt that the product is authentic.

 (c) In the event that Goods delivered under this Order are, or include, Counterfeit Goods, Seller shall, at its expense, promptly replace such Counterfeit Goods with genuine Goods conforming to the requirements of this Order.
 Notwithstanding any other provision in this Order, Seller shall be liable for all costs relating to the removal and replacement of Counterfeit Goods including, without limitation, Buyer’s costs of removing Counterfeit Goods, installing replacement Goods and any testing necessitated by the reinstallation of Goods after Counterfeit Goods have been replaced.
 The remedies contained in this paragraph are in addition to any remedies Buyer may have at law, equity or under other provisions of this Order.